Stefan Kliński: International career

 During his early career Kliński featured many times for the youth sides of Poland.
 For the under-19s he made 13 appearances, making his debut against Czechoslovakia.
 He then progressed to the under-23s, making 7 appearances, with his debut coming against Sweden.
 He would also feature for the Poland B and Silesian U-23 national teams.

 Kliński was also called up to the Poland national team for a tour of South America, however all of the fixtures on this tour were unofficial.
 He featured in games against a combined Club Alianza Lima and Club Universitario de Deportes team in Peru, and against Millonarios in Colombia.
 He would feature more times for Poland against Polish club opposition, but he never played in an official match for the Polish senior team.

 After football

 After retiring Kliński only ever attended matches as a fan, never taking on a role in football again.
 He continued to live in Gdynia after his retirement, and became a fan of Arka Gdynia.
-Before fully retiring he worked for Prasa-Książka-Ruch and as a post guard in post offices in Gdynia.
+Before fully retiring he worked for Prasa-Książka-Ruch and as a port guard in post offices in Gdynia.

 Kliński died on 22 April 2023.
 He is buried in the parish cemetery in Gdynia-Oksywie.